LOOSE-LIPS/loose-lips-2.0/src/routes/blog/arad-radiance-haze/index.md

 description: >-
-  VOITAX &middot; VOI 020 Arad | Radiance Haze (Snippets) Dara Smith, one half of the successful duo Lakker, continues to reinvent himself through his solo moniker ARAD. &nbsp;ARAD is not only an exploration of new sounds, but also an exploration of persona: physically and virtually.
+  VOITAX &middot; VOI 020 Arad | Radiance Haze (Snippets) Dara Smith, one half of the successful duo Lakker, continues to reinvent himself through his solo moniker ARAD. ;ARAD is not only an exploration of new sounds, but also an exploration of persona: physically and virtually.
 Through ARAD, Smith is allowing his many-tendriled mind to investigate [...]Read More...
 published: true